gvwilson/thirdbit/_posts/2018/2018-05-30-late-nights-thoughts.md

   </div>
   <blockquote>
     <p>
-      ...and what's happened since is someone else's story to tell.
+      …and what's happened since is someone else's story to tell.
-      I could talk about the Carpentries' plans for the future...
+      I could talk about the Carpentries' plans for the future…
     </p>
   </blockquote>
 </div>